ccorrin1985/T4C_Translator/README.md

 #### Step 2 (Optional)

 Configure and enable the Translation API in Google Cloud (Save your API key for later, you will need to enter it into the program), for a detailed guide, see here: https://crmsupport.freshworks.com/support/solutions/articles/50000004404-google-translate-key this option will give you the best supported translation, the other option is to install and use libre translate which requires more setup and is not as accurate as the google translate API.
-To install libre translate and use the offline translation feature, follow the instructions in the "Option Preparation" section above.
+To install libre translate and use the local translation feature, follow the instructions in the "Option Preparation" section above.

 **NOTE:** **Google requires you to enable billing to use the API.
 After a free limit, which is fairly high, they charge money for using their services after.
 I think it is like 20$ after this for every million characters, but please read up on the google translate documentation for official information, DO NOT RELY ON ME.
 I’ve never actually had to pay anything, especially with this as once you enable billing you get a large free credit limit that would cover it even if you did but be careful.
 If you abuse this you may be charged, and I am not responsible for that if you do so you have been warned and decide if you want to do this or not.
 As part of using the API you will need to enable billing in the cloud console.
 There are alternatives, but local translation is still pretty bad compared to these cloud translation services. **